 We have come a long way from there only being a handful of electric cars available to buy.
 There is now a considerable choice available, in a range of styles and budgets, with more models due to arrive later this year.

-As such, we’ve updated our Price vs Range guide, which looks at one aspect of an EV’s affordability – how much it costs to buy a mile of range in a new EV.
+Having seen a number of EVs launched in the past few months, we’ve updated our price-per-mile guide, which looks at one aspect of an EV’s affordability – how much it costs to buy a mile of range in a new EV.

 Which EVs offer best value for money?

 |Model||WLTP range(miles)||OTR price (inc. PiCG)||Price per mile (OTR / Range)|

 |Seat Mii Electric||161||£19,800||£123|